Linuxfabrik/monitoring-plugins/check-plugins/huawei-dorado-disk/README.md

 **Important Notes:**

-* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0
+* Tested on Huawei OceanStor Dorado 8000 V6 6.1.0 and Dorado 6000 V6 V700R001C10SPH128
-* A spinning disk has no wear-out life to report and answers with 0.
-Such a disk is left out of the remaining-life check and out of the performance data, instead of being read as a drive at its end
+* A Dorado carries flash media only, so a remaining life of 0 days is a disk at its end and alerts.
+A disk that does not report its remaining life answers with -1; it is shown as `--` and left out of the remaining-life check and out of the performance data.
+* The appliance caps the remaining life at 3660 days, so `10Y 1W` in the table means "ten years or more".
+* On a large array the `/disk` endpoint takes tens of seconds to answer (33 seconds for 384 disks on a Dorado 6000 V6), so `--timeout` defaults to 30 seconds and the Icinga Director basket raises the command timeout to 120 seconds.
+Keep the monitoring server's own check timeout above the time a run takes.
 * Create a read-only API user that can perform queries only
 * The default session timeout period on the storage system is 20 minutes; `--cache-expire` defaults to 15 minutes to stay within that window